Fence Board Planked Wall How To

 Our latest update here at the cottage has been to add a planked wall treatment.
 With a Fox Hollow Cottage twist.

-Our planked wall has a slightly different vibe then you get with the smooth boards and very tight joints lots of folks are using.
-A bit rougher… it’s got a little more… “barn wood, farmhouse, rustic flavor”.
+Our planked wall has a slightly different vibe then you get with the smooth boards or planks and very tight joints like the shiplap style lots of folks are using.
+It’s bit rougher, and has more of… “rustic, barn wood, farmhouse flavor”.

 Since budget is always a factor and we try to keep our costs down, we went the least expensive route.
 After doing some material cost research that turned out to be 1 x 6 pre stained Douglas Fir fence boards.

 Do I like the color?
 No. – Does it matter?
 No.

 I knew it was getting painted, so I didn’t care one bit.
 Plus, it was super cheap.

 The entire walls worth of wood cost us only $28.00 – WIN!